Permissionless-Software-Foundation/psfoundation-website2/markdown/business-plan/business-plan.md

 - Using the first BCH block on or after 7PM UTC on June 15th 2020, a snapshot of the BCH blockchain will be taken.
 100,000 funding tokens (FUND001) will be air-dropped to all addresses holding PSF tokens in that block.<br /><br />

-- Receivers of the FUND001 funding token are expected to send them to the SLP addresses associated with a grant, distributing tokens how they see fit, based on the funding they want each grant to receive.<br /><br />
+- Receivers of the FUND001 funding token are expected to send them to the SLP addresses associated with a grant, distributing tokens how they see fit, based on the funding they want each grantee to receive.<br /><br />

 - Using the first BCH block on or after 7PM UTC on July 1st 2020, another snapshot of the BCH blockchain will be taken.
 Any SLP address associated with a grant and holding FUND001 tokens will be airdropped a matching amount of newly minted PSF tokens.<br /><br />